-The Balance Sheet reiterates the downward movement in Total Reserves of £150.541 million to a closing position as at 31 March 2021 of £155.526 million.
-This movement creates a corresponding increase in the Net Assets held by the Council at 31 March 2021.
+The Balance Sheet reconciles the movement in Total Reserves (increase of £158.443 million) resulting in a closing position as at 31 March 2022 of £313.969 million.
+This movement creates a corresponding increase in the Net Assets held by the Council at 31 March 2022.

-Property, Plant and Equipment fell by £11.437 million as downward revaluations in the parts of the Council's operational property and land estate fell by more that acquisitions and capital asset enhancements.
+Property, Plant and Equipment rose by £41.826 million resulting from upward revaluations in the Council's operational property and land estate and additions more than offset deprecation in the year.
+Investment property valuations also rose during the year.

-Long Term Investments (the Council's strategic treasury investments) rose in value by £3.361 million in line with market conditions.
+Long Term Investments (the Council's strategic treasury investments) rose in value by £2.438 million in line with market conditions, recovering the losses experienced during the Covid-19 pandemic.
+Short Term Investments and Cash & Cash Equivalents rose by a combined £34.335 million resulting from higher levels of cash balances held.